-Picture the scene … you’re out driving some off-road tracks, there’s just you and your co-driver, you’re miles away from civilization and you get a puncture – you don’t carry a spare because … pffft, who needs a spare?
+Picture the scene: you’re out driving some off-road tracks.
+It’s just you and your co-driver.
+You’re miles away from civilization and you get a puncture.
+You don’t carry a spare because, pfft, who needs a spare?
 This is the time when you need one of the best tire repair kits!

-OK, so any serious off roader isn’t going to be driving in remote parts of the country without some sort of emergency plan … spare tire, repair kit or what have you.
-But what happens when you’re just out … visiting relatives, shopping … just normal day to day driving?
+OK, so any serious off-roader isn’t going to be driving in remote parts of the country without some sort of emergency plan – a spare tire, repair kit or what have you.
+But what happens when you’re just out visiting relatives or shopping – just normal day-to-day driving?

-Yes there’s a chance that there will be a tire repair shop that’s open, and close to you, but it’s still a proper pain and then of course, it could get expensive, they won’t guarantee the repair, they may not legally be able to repair it … you can see where I’m going.
-(Depending on where the puncture is located, and which state you’re in, the shop may not be allowed by law to repair, even though they could still effect a quality repair that would be almost guaranteed to seal).
+You can see where I’m going.
+(Depending on where the puncture is located, and which state you’re in, the shop may not be allowed by law to repair.
+Though, they could still execute a quality repair that would be almost guaranteed to seal).

 So realistically, what are your options?
-Even for those of you that wouldn’t know one end of a wrench from another, some of these repair kits are so simple to use, and quick … I have one of these kits (I’ll tell you which in one in the review) and I actually had to repair my tire just last week … from start to finish, including inflating took just 6 minutes.
+Even for those of you that wouldn’t know one end of a wrench from another, some of these repair kits are so simple to use and quick.
+I have one of these kits (I’ll tell you which is one in the review) and I actually had to repair my tire just last week.
+From start to finish, including inflating, took just 6 minutes.
 And it’s permanent.

-I guess for the main part, you need to decide whether you’re a complete ‘MacGyver’ that would be happy to strip the vehicle down to its component form, or someone that can barely fill the car with gas … that should indicate what type of kit you may want … extra valve cores and stems, valve core removal tool, valve extenders, brown plugs, black plugs … or just the bare minimum to fix a puncture and be on your way?
+You need to decide whether you’re a complete ‘MacGyver’ that would be happy to strip the vehicle down to its component form, or someone that can barely fill the car with gas.
+That should indicate what type of kit you may want.
+Do you want extra valve cores and stems, valve core removal tool, valve extenders, brown plugs, black plugs, etc?
+Or just the bare minimum to fix a puncture and be on your way?

-I’d also make a note of caution: some kits (one of the kits listed here for example) use a chemical sealant, I have no issue with that.
-I used something similar on my dirt bike, but for those of you with vehicles which use a Tire Pressure Monitoring Systems (TPMS) – the sealant could make a mess of the sensor, which could lead to having the tire removed anyway, and possibly a new sensor being fitted.
+I’d also make a note of caution: some kits (one of the kits listed here for example) use a chemical sealant.
+I have no issue with that.
+I used something similar on my dirt bike, but for those of you with vehicles that use a Tire Pressure Monitoring Systems (TPMS) – the sealant could make a mess of the sensor.
+This could lead to having the tire removed anyway, and possibly a new sensor is fitted.

-For what it’s worth, I see the value of having a few extra spares … like valve cores for example, and kits that include spare valves are selling you something that you don’t really need – unless of course you happen to tow around a tire bead breaking machine and tire remover, because that’s the only way to fit a new valve.
+For what it’s worth, I see the value of having a few extra spares.
+Like valve cores, for example.
+Kits that include spare valves are selling you something that you don’t really need.
+Unless, of course, you happen to tow around a tire bead breaking machine and tire remover, because that’s the only way to fit a new valve.

 The Best Tire Repair Kit